AlanRockefeller/stackcopy/README.md

 - Rejects candidates when a tight burst continues before or after them, to avoid moving focus-bracketing frames even when an older photo breaks the backward scan
 - Treats inputs already claimed by a later valid stack as a stack boundary, preserving rapid consecutive in-camera stacks

 Automatic stack sorting in `--lightroom` and `--lightroomimport` requires RAW-backed input frames.
 If a camera folder and filename-prefix group contains JPGs but no RAW files, Stackcopy does not guess: it disables automatic stack detection for that group and imports the JPGs normally.
+The one exception is a stack that spans a camera roll boundary: during a recursive scan, if the previous adjacent camera-roll directory has RAW files under the same filename prefix, stack detection stays enabled for the JPG-only group so its input frames can be found in that earlier folder.
 Shoot RAW+JPG if you want automatic stack sorting.

 Use `--debug-stacks` with `--dry` to see exactly why each stack is accepted or rejected.